0xRyuk/crtsh/README.md

 or

->crtsh -t hackerone.com
+>crtsh -d hackerone.com

 # Usage
-To find subdomains of a domain, use the -t or --target option followed by the domain name:
+To find subdomains of a domain, use the -d or --domain option followed by the domain name:

->crtsh -t "hackerone.com"
+>crtsh -d "hackerone.com"

 The subdomains will be displayed in a formatted table.